-Subject to Monitoring: All Incarnate Word Academy network/Internet usage shall not be considered confidential and is subject to monitoring by designated staff at any time to ensure appropriate use.
-All electronic files, including email messages, transmitted through or stored in the computer system, will be treated no differently than any other electronic file.
-Incarnate Word Academy reserves the right to access, review, copy, modify, delete or disclose such files for any purpose.
-Students should treat the computer system like a shared or common file system with the expectation that electronic files, sent, received or stored anywhere in the computer system, will be available for review by any authorized representative of Incarnate Word Academy for any purpose.
+Subject to Monitoring: All School System usage on or off school property shall not be considered confidential or private and is subject to monitoring by designated staff at any time to ensure appropriate use.
+All electronic files, including email messages, from both schoolissued and personal accounts, transmitted through or stored in the System, will be treated no differently than any other electronic file.
+The School reserves the right to access, review, copy, modify, delete or disclose such files for any purpose.
+Students should treat the computer system like a shared or common file system with the expectation that electronic files sent, received or stored anywhere in the computer system, will be available for review by any authorized representative of the School for any purpose.
 Personal telecommunication devices are subject to examination in accordance with disciplinary guidelines if there is reason to believe that the Acceptable Use Policy has been violated.